DIVE-WSU/InfantBrainSeg/README.txt

 			load_path:  the folder name where bmps for some specific batch are saved
 			save_path:  the folder name where you want some specific batch are saved
 			label_input: the text file saving labels of each bmp file.
-I wrote the code in move_bmps.m such that this file is saved under the same folder of load_path automatically.
 		example:
 			makeBatch( "/home/wzhang/Fly_image/stage_resize_bmp_new/1", "/home/wzhang/Fly_image/stage_resize_bmp_new/data_batch_1", "/home/rli/Fly_image/stage_resize_bmp_new/1/label_input.txt" )
 	 (c) build python format meta files